mxliu/GraphDiffusionAugmentation/README.md

 # Graph-Contrastive-Learning-with-Diffusion-Augmentation
-This is the code for the "Self-Supervised Graph Contrastive Learning with Diffusion Augmentation" project
+This is the implementation for our paper "Self-Supervised Graph Contrastive Learning with Diffusion Augmentation for Functional MRI Analysis".
+Code is developed and tested in Python 3.9.17 using PyTorch 2.1.2+cu118.

 # Paper
 Self-Supervised Graph Contrastive Learning with Diffusion Augmentation for Functional MRI Analysis and Brain Disorder Detection
 Xiaochuan Wang, Yuqi Fang, Qianqian Wang, Pew-Thian Yap, Hongtu Zhu, Mingxia Liu

 # Dependencies